The Waco, TX investor market combines central texas metro with magnolia/gaines effect with South regional dynamics.

-Waco in context
+Waco in regional context

 Waco is part of the Sunbelt investor story.
 No state income tax in Texas enhances investor after-tax returns.
 Central Texas metro with Magnolia/Gaines effect